 The James J. Hill Center opened in 1921 as the James J. Hill Reference Library and has remained a prominent fixture of the historic landscape of downtown St. Paul.
 Through our historic print collection, tours and exhibits, we share the narrative of James J. Hill’s entrepreneurial legacy and its impact on the individuals, companies and communities the library has touched.

 The Reading Room and 2nd floor contain historic artifacts and exhibits that are accessible to the public during our regular business hours, pending Hill Center programs or closures due to private rentals.

-Please note that the James J. Hill Center is not affiliated with the Minnesota Historical Society or the James J. Hill House.
+Please note that the James J. Hill Center is a private nonprofit and is not affiliated with the Minnesota Historical Society, the City of Saint Paul or the James J. Hill House.